-The written response to the proposed disciplinary action should address all of the allegations raised in the proposed discipline, in addition to providing records of the employee’s good performance record, and other positive attributes for use in potential mitigation of any penalty.
-Typically, these can run anywhere from 5 to 100 pages (inclusive of exhibits), but are very important and form the basis of the federal employee’s legal defense.
+The written response to the proposed disciplinary action should address all of the allegations raised in the proposed discipline, in addition to providing records of the employee’s good performance/work record, and other positive attributes for use in potential mitigation of any penalty.
+Typically, these submissions can run anywhere from 5 to 100 pages (inclusive of exhibits), but are very important and form the basis of the federal employee’s legal defense.
 While it is very important to both rebut or respond to the allegations, it is equally important to make arguments under the Douglas factors for purposes of mitigation of the penalty (e.g. reducing a proposed removal to a suspension).
 The purpose of mitigation arguments is to focus on why the federal employee, even if some or all of the charges are true, should receive a less harsh penalty.

 The Oral Response

 While mentioned above, it is important to address mitigating factors in the response stage (both in the oral and written responses).
 Mitigating factors are just factors that warrant the reduction of a proposed penalty.
 Mitigating factors were specified in the case of Douglas vs. Veterans Administration, 5 MSPR 280 (1981), which established the appropriate way in which to review a potential penalty in a disciplinary case.
 The Douglas factors are as follows: